A One-shot Framework for Distributed Clustered Learning in Heterogeneous Environments: Conclusion

 \section{Conclusion}

 We proposed a family of one-shot methods for DL, ODCL-$\mathcal{C}$, based on a simple inference and averaging scheme.
 The resulting methods are communication efficient, requiring a single round of communication.
 Moreover, the family of methods offers significant flexibility in the choice of algorithms and trade-offs in terms of hyperparameters and resulting sample requirements, as can be seen when specialized to ODCL-KM and ODCL-CC.
 Our theoretical analysis shows that the methods provide order-optimal MSE rates in terms of sample size, while not requiring any strong separation or initialization conditions, unlike other state-of-the-art algorithms.
 Numerical experiments on real and synthetic data corroborate our findings and underline the superior performance of our methods.
+Ideas for future work include extending the framework to the setting where multiple communication rounds are possible, as well as studying the behaviour of the ODCL family under relaxed assumptions, e.g., for general convex and non-convex functions.